christiaanwesterbeek/node-express-loggly/README.md

 node-express-loggly
 ===================

 Loggly middleware for Express and some console-like functions.
+It depends on [node-loggly](https://github.com/nodejitsu/node-loggly) by nodejitsu.

 ##Install

     npm install https://github.com/devotis/node-express-loggly.git

 ##Usage